charliebone/shopifyr/README.md

 newMetafield <- shop$createMetafield("products", resourceId=newProduct$id, metafield=metafield)
 ```

+Once again, the returned `newMetafield` object will have additional fields populated by Shopify.

 You can also add the new product to an existing collection:

 ```R
 # get all custom collections and find the collection named "Books"
 collections <- shop$getCustomCollections()